appbaseio/reactivesearch/.github/CONTRIBUTING.md

 Welcome to the contribution guide!
 We welcome all contributions.
 A list of issues is present [here](https://github.com/appbaseio/reactivesearch/issues).
 If you're interested in picking up something, feel free to start a discussion 😺

-The reactivesearch monorepo contains the code for both the [web](../packages/web) and [native](../packages/native) libraries.
+The reactivesearch monorepo contains the code for [web](../packages/web), [vue](../packages/vue) and [native](../packages/native) libraries.
 Both uses a common [core](https://github.com/appbaseio/reactivecore/) architecture.
 Project specific readme files are available inside each package.

 ## Initial setup